 Wheat, in all its forms, contains gluten.
 This is as true of wheat germ as it is of sprouted wheat.

 If you’re faced with a recipe that calls for wheat germ, a number of gluten-free substitutions are available.
-Ground flax seed or buckwheat groats are both gluten-free alternatives that have a similar texture and flavor.
-For those with with celiac disease or gluten intolerance who can tolerate certified gluten-free oats, gluten-free oat bran is another option.
-Certified gluten-free oat bran is essential as oats can be contaminated by wheat, rye or barley during farming, processing and storage.
+Ground flaxseed or buckwheat groats are both gluten-free alternatives that have a similar texture and flavor.
+For those with celiac disease or gluten intolerance who can tolerate certified gluten-free oats, gluten-free oat bran is another option.
+Certified gluten-free oat bran is essential as oats can be contaminated by wheat, rye or barley during farming, processing, and storage.
 Learn more about Purity Protocol Oats here.

 Tasty Gluten-Free Alternatives to Wheat Germ: